-I’m a 28 years software developer from Stuttgart, Germany and a passionate drummer in almost every minute I can grab my sticks.
+I’m a project manager from Stuttgart, Germany and a passionate drummer in almost every minute I can grab my sticks.
 I’m highly motivated and invest as much as I can in improving my skills: playing with my two bands Challenge of Tomorrow and CANIS, participating drum workshops, camps and jam sessions.
 My ultimate goal is to bring drumming to a level that outruns my current job in terms of time spent, which is quite hard if you have a full time job ;)!

 I started teaching myself the drums when I was 16.
 After one year I joined an alternative metal band and had my first gig with them.
 It dispended 1,5 years later, so I joined a psychedelic rock band.
 Sadly, they kicked me after 1,5 years for personal reasons – which was a really bad experience and made me stop playing the drums.

 – 5 years later –